10 Bold Predictions for Zlatan and PSG in 2013

 Given that he assisted that number of goals in a single game against Dinamo Zagreb in the Champions League, don’t bet against him trying that in the league.

-PSG have impressed in the Champions League
+PSG to Make a Deep Run in Champions League

 The club’s progress in Europe’s top competition has been impressive so far.
 They topped Group A having dropped just three points and qualified ahead of Porto with one of this season’s best records.